Yazhou-Z/Game_Gold_Mine/README.md

 **Li Zicheng** 3035772157

-## Game_description
+## game_description

 "Long long ago, there was a man, flawed and having his back to the wall.
 The only thing in his bag was a claw and a string.

 Fortunately, he found a mystery place.
 Instead of several stones, gold, diamond and something unknown was under the ground."

-GOLD MINE player will be the miner to collect treasure and earn money.
-Player will face round one by one.
-When the time is out and player donot get the dimanded
+GOLD MINE players will be the miner to collect treasure and earn money.
+Players will face several rounds one by one.
+Each round, players will get 60 seconds to mine and make money.
+Only when they achieve a specific goal will they get access to enter the next round.

 ## Game_rules

-1.Press [space] to shoot your claw
+1.Press `[space]` to shoot your claw

 2.If you successfully grab something, the claw will drag back the object, if not, it will return when brush up against the wall